 4. Performance: Speed and Reliability

-When you’re choosing between Smartproxy and Bright Data, performance is a big deal, right?
+When you’re choosing between Decodo and Bright Data, performance is a big deal, right?

 You want fast and reliable proxies, especially if you need them for long or complex tasks.